 - support the growth and development of local businesses

 - maintain and strengthen the quality of life in our community

 - support our existing businesses and serve as a catalyst for new commerce and economic development

 - raise awareness of the benefits of doing business in the Schroon Lake area

-Board meetings are held the third Thursday of the month (subject to change due to scheduling conflicts) at 6pm in the Town Hall Community Room.
+Board meetings are held the third Thursday of the month (subject to change due to scheduling conflicts).
 All Chamber Members in good standing are welcome to attend.
 Voting at these meetings is done by those Directors present and attending Members.
 A quorum will consist of a majority of those present.
 (Chamber Bylaws, Article VII, Section 1)

 Executive Director: Susan Palisano

 Susan Palisano, who has called Schroon Lake her second home for 25 years, is the Chamber's executive director.

 Sue has an extensive background in non-profit leadership, strategic planning, communications, economic development and grants management.
 Prior to coming to the Chamber, Sue served as senior director for a not-for-profit economic development organization in Connecticut for 14 years, where she was responsible for the multi-million dollar expansion of her unit.
 An experienced grant writer, Sue continues to pursue new opportunities to significantly increase funding for Chamber activities.

 Having spent over 20 years of her professional career creating and leveraging strategic partnerships, Sue believes that this, combined with an entrepreneurial approach to business development, tourism, and cultural events, will create greater opportunities for success.
 Her number one priority is the sustainment and growth of the Schroon Lake area to the benefit of both businesses and the community.
 In addition to her Chamber role, Sue also serves as a director on the Schroon Lake Association Board.